Student-centric advice and objective recommendations

 Final thoughts

 As you prepare for the SAT, you’ll probably have a lot of questions come up about the entire college admissions process.
-We can help with all of them!
-You can start with our guides about how to reduce test taking anxiety, and the differences between the ACT and SAT.
 We can help you time when to take either of the tests and, if you aren’t feeling confident, you can check out our guide to college admissions for low test takers.
-It’s good to assure yourself that no matter how you do on the SAT, you’ll be able to find a great college fit.
+It’s good to remind yourself that no matter how you do on the SAT, you’ll be able to find a great college fit!

 Also see: Scholarships for high school juniors